 Its aroma isn’t a show stopper, but what can you smell tends to be very pleasant.
 You’ll enjoy the warm earthy notes that translate into a chalky chocolate smell.
 Its nutty coffee undertones soon turn sweet once the nuggets begin to be ground up.

 It doesn’t boast the high-terpene levels as its predecessor Chocolate Thai, but much of its smell indicates how tasty this strain can be.
 Its creamy and nutty taste is undone by flowery and citrus undertones throughout the smoke.
 The lemon flavor gives it a refreshing quality that cuts through the other heavy chocolatey flavors.

-Purple Thai Grow Info
+Purple Thai Strain Grow Info

 With heritage from Mexico and Thailand, this plant thrives in a tropical climate.
-Plenty of moisture and heat is the best way to produce these juicy purple buds, and because of this it is much easier to grow in a controlled environment.
+Plenty of moisture and heat is the best way to produce these juicy purple buds, and because of this, it is much easier to grow in a controlled environment.
 Unless it is being grown in a geographical location similar to its heritage, growers will struggle to produce a good quality plant outside.

-It has a flowering time of 11 to 13 weeks when grown indoors, which is considered relatively long.
+This strain type has a flowering time of 11 to 13 weeks when grown indoors, which is considered relatively long.
 If you do decide to grow outdoors, you can expect to harvest in October.
 A great benefit to growing this plant is that it produces a very high yield.
 So, if you don’t want to spend too much time growing or you don’t have adequate space for many plants, this strain could be a great choice.